-We are offering shares (the "Shares") of common stock, \$0.001 par value, of iBio, Inc., a Delaware corporation (the "Company") in a firm commitment underwritten public offering.
+We are offering up to 4,350,000 of shares (the "Shares") of common stock, \$0.001 par value, of iBio, Inc., a Delaware corporation (the "Company") in a firm commitment underwritten public offering.
 Our common stock is traded on the exchange market of NYSE American LLC (the "NYSE American") under the symbol "IBIO."